jolibrain/deepdetect/README.md

 Current features include:

 - high-level API for machine learning
+- JSON commnunication format
 - dedicated server with support for asynchronous training calls
 - high performances, benefit from multicores and GPU
 - connector to handle large collections of images
 - connector to handle CSV files with preprocessing capabilities
-- support for a range of built-in model assessment measures (e.g. F1, multiclass log loss, ...)
+- range of built-in model assessment measures (e.g. F1, multiclass log loss, ...)
-- no database, all information stored on the filesystem
+- no database dependency and sync, all information organized on the filesystem
 - flexible template output format to simplify connection to external applications
 - templates for the most useful neural architectures (e.g. Googlenet, Alexnet, mlp, logistic regression)